lyvinhkhang1615/RISC-V-Single-Cycle-Processor-Physical-Design/README.md

      │
      ▼
 GDSII

+---

+## Acknowledgements
+The RTL implementation of the RISC-V Single-Cycle Processor was referenced and adapted from:
+**RISC-V Single Cycle Processor by Govardhan (govardhnn)**
+:contentReference[oaicite:0]{index=0}
+The RTL source was used as a reference for this project.
+The ASIC Physical Design flow, including floorplanning, I/O placement, power planning, placement, CTS, routing, physical verification, timing analysis, and GDSII generation, was performed using Cadence Encounter.
+---
 Author
 Lý Vĩnh Khang
 Electronics and Telecommunications Engineering

-Ho Chi Minh City University of Technology and Education (HCMUTE)
+Ho Chi Minh City University of Technology and Engineering (HCMUTE)